Sister (Swedish band): Musical style

 Sister plays sleaze rock in the style of Crashdïet and Crazy Lixx.
 Their music is further in the style of 1980s hair metal bands like Skid Row and Mötley Crüe, and contains genre-typical elements of punk.
 The lyrics are generally dark and offer partly ironic horror themes, which has led to comparisons with horror punk/metal bands Murderdolls and Wednesday 13.
 However, the group sees themselves as more of a party band that "doesn't have much in common with horror punk".
-In an interview with singer Jamie Anderson, he used the term "sleaze punk", but also described it as "black sleaze", which a fan had suggested.
+In an interview with singer Jamie Anderson, he used the term "sleaze punk", but also described it as "black sleaze", which a fan had come up with.

 German website Neckbreaker argued that it would be "too easy" to simply classify Sister as a sleaze band, and that there was "much more than that hiding underneath".
 Jamie Anderson's vocal delivery "often reminds of various black metal bands, the structure of the songs, however, very often reminds of punk rock.
 Overall, the band has their completely own style and combines these different genres, which produces an interesting mixture."